jacobtomlinson/carte-noire/_posts/2021-01-17-lines-and-circles.md

 My father never took his eyes off of her.
 He snatched the coffee cup out of her hand.
 “Fucking bitch,” he said, with the same deep voice he used before, except it was sharper; it reverberated off the walls and into my ears.
 “You can’t do anything right.”

 He walked back to the chair with the cup.
 My mother kept standing there, perhaps up to a minute or two, with the same look on her face of apologia and fear.
 I could not take my eyes off of her.
 That look she gave him—gave us—I recognized it.
-She wore it after her miscarriage last spring.

 <br>
 I always imagined him as a boy.
 Twelve year old me imagined us sitting together as I read in the living room, imagined him sitting on his high chair as I fed him applesauce and juice.
 My mother told me he was due in October, and I thought of little him coming home to marvel at our Christmas tree, with little flakes of snow on his nose and cheeks, yawning, first clenched and eyes closed.

 Then came April.
 Winter was receding, the clouds cleared and the sky confessed a pleasant light blue—winter, with its blacks, whites, and greys was giving way to spring’s proud greens and blues.
 I was finishing up the seventh grade.
 My mother had to go to the hospital for a few days; my father told me she was just sick, but I knew it had to do with the boy.

 She came back with my father on a warm Friday night.
 Her skin was pale, and I remember thinking she left part of herself in the hospital.
-I could not tell if it was spiritual or physical, but I knew she wasn’t entirely there.
+I could not tell if it was spiritual or physical.
 She gave me a weak smile and shrugged, then turned away and walked upstairs with my father.
 Her smile was what told me.
 It apologized.

 That following night was short.
 I woke up at dawn with ease.
 It was quiet downstairs, and I tiptoed to avoid waking up my parents.
 I walked to the front door and let the sharp air whoosh past my body into the house, like it was coming home after being away, like it belonged with us inside.
 I walked outside and greeted the birds.
 Our farm was small, smaller than the other farms in the area.
 All we had were cattle, some hogs, and soy, everything surrounded by trees on each side and fences at both ends.